manveertamber/manveertamber.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-announcements:
-  enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-I am a Computer Science PhD student at the Cheriton School of Computer Science, University of Waterloo, supervised by Prof. Jimmy Lin.
+I am a Computer Science PhD student at the [Cheriton School of Computer Science](https://cs.uwaterloo.ca/) at the [University of Waterloo](https://uwaterloo.ca/), supervised by [Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/).
 Before starting my PhD, I completed by Bachelor’s degree in Computer Science at the University of Waterloo.

 My Research Interests Include: a